István Dobi: Post war

 By the end of World War II he had become a leading member of the Smallholders Party, which achieved a majority in the 1945 general elections.
 Dobi was a member of the left-wing faction of that party, and advocated cooperation with the communists.

 With the Smallholders being a part of Hungary's post-war coalition government, Dobi served as Minister of Agriculture from February 1946 to November 1946 (under prime minister Ferenc Nagy) and again from April 1948 to December 1948 (under Lajos Dinnyés).
 As a leading member of the Smallholders' left wing, Dobi contributed some much needed legitimacy to a government that was increasingly dominated by Communists.
 After several splits and the expulsion, arrest or exile of anti-communist members ("salami tactics"), Dobi was elected chairman of the Smallholders Party in June 1947.
 The party concluded an alliance with the communists, social democrats and National Peasant Party for the rigged 1947 parliamentary election.

 Due in part to his support for the Communists, he replaced fellow Smallholder Lajos Dinnyés as prime minister in December 1948, helping preside over the final stage of the Communists' complete takeover of the country.
 In short order, Dobi removed those elements of his party who were unwilling to do the Communists' bidding, leaving the party in the hands of fellow travelers like himself.
 This process was also repeated with the other non-Communist parties.

 Thus, by the time of the 1949 elections, Hungary was effectively a one-party state.
 The 1949 elections formalized this status, with voters only having the option of approving or rejecting a Communist-dominated list.
 One of the first acts of the newly elected National Assembly was to approve a Soviet-style constitution, formally marking the onset of total Communist rule in Hungary.
 The Smallholders' Party was effectively disbanded.

 In terms of allegations of collaboration with the party, the New Hungarian Encyclopedia summed up Dobi's role in the Communist takeover in this way: "Following the ousting of the Smallholders Party right wing elements, he was selected to be president.
 Under his direction the party was cleansed of its reactionary elements and it became part of the program for building a people's democracy with the Communists."

 Presidency of the People's Republic

-In 1952, he gave up the prime ministership because Communist Party leader Mátyás Rákosi wanted that post for himself.
-Dobi was then promoted to Chairman of the Presidential Council, a post equivalent to that of president.
-He held this post until his retirement in April 1967.
-While the presidency was largely a ceremonial post, he took on numerous other high-profile roles to eventually become the second or third most powerful man in Hungary.
+In 1952, he gave up the prime ministership because Communist Party boss Mátyás Rákosi, the country's de facto leader since 1947, wanted that post for himself.
+Dobi was then named Chairman of the Presidential Council, making him Hungary's nominal head of state.
+He remained in this post until his retirement in April 1967.
+He took on numerous other high-profile roles over the years to eventually become the second or third most powerful man in Hungary.
 He supported the crushing of the Hungarian Revolution of 1956.
 Having been a "crypto-communist" for many years, Dobi formally joined the Hungarian Socialist Workers' Party in 1959.
 He was awarded the Lenin Peace Prize in 1962.
 He died in Budapest in 1968.